-Welding operation means the process of joining two metal parts together to give a strong joint.
+Welding operation means the process of joining two metal parts together to produce a rigid joint.

 What is fusion welding?

 Fusion welding is defined as melting together materials using heat.
-Filler metals, which are metals are added to the weld area during welding, also may be used.
-Lack of fusion between the materials is a major drawback in this process.
+Filler metals, which are metals are added to the weld area during welding.
+Lack of fusion between the materials could be a major drawback during this process.

 What is an autogenous weld?

-When filler metals are not used in fusion welds then the process is known as autogenous welds.
+When filler metals aren’t utilized in fusion welds then the method is understood as autogenous welds.

 What is oxyfuel-gas welding?

-- Any welding process which uses a fuel gas combined with oxygen to produce a flame is called a oxyfuel-gas welding.
+- Any welding process which uses a fuel gas combined with oxygen to provide a flame is named as oxyfuel-gas welding.

-- Melting of metals at the joint takes place due to the flame which acts as a source of heat.
+- Melting of metals at the joint takes place because of the flame which acts as a source of warmth.

-- The most common gas welding process uses acetylene, the process is known as oxyacetylene-gas welding and is used for structural metal fabrication and repair work.
+- The most common gas welding process uses acetylene, the method is understood as oxyacetylene-gas welding and is employed for structural metal fabrication and repair work.

 Which is the combustion process occurring in the inner core of the flame?

-- The primary combustion process which occurs in the inner core of the flame involves the following reaction.
+- The primary combustion process which occurs within the inner core of the flame involves the subsequent reaction.

-- This reaction dissociates the acetylene into carbon monoxide and hydrogen and produces about one-thirds of the total heat generated in the flame.
+- This reaction dissociates the acetylene into monoxide and hydrogen and produces about one-thirds of the full heat generated within the flame.
 The secondary combustion process is

-- This reaction further consists of the further burning of both the hydrogen and the carbon monoxide and produces about two-third of the total heat.
+- This reaction further consists of burning both the hydrogen and the CO which produces about two-third of the whole heat.

 What are the equipment needed for Gas welding?